havocp/xsbt-wiki/Commands.md

 # State and actions

-[State](https://github.com/harrah/xsbt/blob/v0.9.2/main/State.scala) is the entry point to all available information in sbt.
+[State](https://github.com/harrah/xsbt/blob/0.9/main/State.scala) is the entry point to all available information in sbt.
 Key methods are

-* `processors: Seq[Command]`, which returns all registered Command definitions
+* `definedCommands: Seq[Command]`, which returns all registered Command definitions
-* `commands: Seq[String]`, which returns the remaining commands to be run
+* `remainingCommands: Seq[String]`, which returns the remaining commands to be run
 * `attributes: AttributeMap`, which contains generic data.

 An action performs some work and transforms `State`.